Superman: Ultimate Flight: Characteristics

-Whilst all three Superman: Ultimate Flight roller coasters are the same model, there are some differences between them.
+While all three Superman: Ultimate Flight roller coasters are the same model, there are some differences between them.
 All three feature a top height of 106 ft and a 100 ft first drop.
 They all reach a top speed of 51 mph and feature two inversions.
 Superman: Ultimate Flight's signature element is its 78 ft pretzel loop; it was the first roller coaster in the world to feature one.
 A single cycle of the ride takes nearly 3 minutes to complete.

 The original version at Six Flags Over Georgia features a dual-platform loading station, permitting three trains to operate simultaneously.
 Each train has seven cars, with each car carrying four riders side-by-side in a single row.
 The other two versions use a more standard single-platform loading station.
 While this allows a maximum of only two trains to operate at a time, each train compensates by having one additional row for a total of eight rows per train.

 The length of the ride also varies between the locations.
 Both the Georgia and New Jersey installations feature a track length of 2759 ft, while the Illinois version features a track length of 2798 ft.

 The ride reaches its maximum speed of 51 miles per hour (82 km/h) at the bottom of the 78 foot tall (24m) pretzel loop, not on the first drop because the ride dives slightly below ground level.

 The New Jersey and Illinois versions were also built on what used to be sections of parking lot.
 Georgia's version was built on hilly terrain, and hence there is a short tunnel when the track enters the 270 degree helix leading into the heartline roll.

 All three roller coasters were manufactured by Clermont Steel Fabricators located in Batavia, Ohio.

 As its name suggests, Superman: Ultimate Flight is themed after DC Comics' Superman character.
 The track of all three rides is red, with yellow rails and blue supports.
 The rides' queues are contained within each ride's footprint and contain various elements of Superman theming.
 The installations at Six Flags Great America and Six Flag Great Adventure have dedicated gift shops near the ride's exit that sell a variety of DC Comics merchandise.